HarikalarKutusu/cv-tbox-split-maker/README.md

         ...
 ```

-Under `experiments/s1`, all .tsv files from the release can be found.
-Other algorithm directories only contain train/dev/test.tsv files.
+Under `experiments/s1`, all `.tsv` files from the release can be found.
+Other algorithm directories only contain training split files (train/dev/test.tsv).

 ## Algorithms and the data

 The data we use is huge and not suited for github.
 We used the following:

-- s1: Default splits in datasets, created by the current Common Voice CorporaCreator (-s 1 default option)
+- **s1**: Default splits in datasets, created by the current Common Voice CorporaCreator (-s 1 default option)
-- s5/s99: Alternative splits created by the current Common Voice CorporaCreator with -s 5 and 99 option, taking up to 5/99 recordings per sentence.
+- **s5**/**s99**: Alternative splits created by the current Common Voice CorporaCreator with -s 5 and 99 option, taking up to 5/99 recordings per sentence.
 5 is a reasonabşle number anf 99 takes nearly the whole dataset.
-- v1: ("Voice First") Alternative split created by "algorithm-v1.py".
+- **v1**: ("Voice First") Alternative split created by "algorithm-v1.py".
 This is a 80-10-10% (train-dev-test) splitting with 25-25-50% voice diversity (nearly) ensured.
 This algorithm has been suggested to Common Voice Project for being used as default splitting algorithm, with a report including a detailed analysis and some training results.
-- vw: ("Voice first for Whisper") A version of v1 for better OpenAI Whisper fine-tuning, with 90-5-5% splits, keeping 25-25-50% diversity (only available for Whisper languages).
+- **vw**: ("Voice first for Whisper") A version of v1 for better OpenAI Whisper fine-tuning, with 90-5-5% splits, keeping 25-25-50% diversity (only available for Whisper languages).
-- vx: ("Voice first for eXternal test") A version of v1 with 95-5-0% splits and 50-50-0% diversity, so no test split, where you can test your model against other datasets like Fleurs or Voxpopuli (only available for Fleurs & Voxpopuli languages).
+- **vx**: ("Voice first for eXternal test") A version of v1 with 95-5-0% splits and 50-50-0% diversity, so no test split, where you can test your model against other datasets like Fleurs or Voxpopuli (only available for Fleurs & Voxpopuli languages).

-For vw and vx we limited the process to only include datasets with >=2k recordings in validated bucket.
+For **vw** and **vx**, we limited the process to only include datasets with >=2k recordings in validated bucket.
+Also, the language must be among the languages Whisper was trained on (i.e. has tokenizer).

-Compressed splits for each language / dataset version / algorithm can be found under the [shared Google Drive location](https://drive.google.com/drive/folders/13c3VME_qRT1JSGjPue153K8FiDBH4QD2?usp=drive_link).
-To use them in your trainings, just download one and override the default train/dev/test.tsv files in your expanded dataset directory.
+Compressed splits for each language / dataset version / algorithm can be found under the [publicly shared Google Drive location](https://drive.google.com/drive/folders/13c3VME_qRT1JSGjPue153K8FiDBH4QD2?usp=drive_link).
+To use them in your trainings, just download one and override the default `train/dev/test.tsv` files in your expanded dataset directory.

 ## Other